kevinkokalari/ID2223-parameter-efficient-fine-tuning-of-an-LLM/README.md

 # ID2223 Parameter Efficient Fine-Tuning of an LLM

 This project explores parameter-efficient fine-tuning (PEFT) of an open-source LLM using LoRA.
-Fine-tuning was performed on a Google Colab T4 GPU, with multiple checkpoints saved during training.
+Fine-tuning was performed on a Google Colab T4 GPU, with multiple checkpoints saved in a private Google Drive folder during training.
 The resulting model is deployed on Hugging Face Spaces using a modified version of Hugging Face’s Gradio chatbot template.

 The fine-tuned model is used in an email improvement application, presented in a UI.
 It uses sentiment analysis, a politeness classifier and the fine-tuned LLM to correct and improve emails.
 Since Hugging Face Spaces runs CPU inference on the free tier, the trained model must be converted into a CPU-friendly format after training.